Admitting now

 Opioid addiction requires specialist treatment — not willpower.

-Opioid dependency — whether heroin, smack, tramadol, codeine syrup, or prescription painkillers — is a medical condition.
+Opioid dependency — whether heroin, smack, opioid or sedative misuse syrup, or prescription painkillers — is a health condition.
 The brain’s natural opioid system has been rewired.
 Recovery requires clinical intervention, not moral intervention.
-SimranShri delivers psychiatrist-led buprenorphine-based opioid treatment.
+SimranShri delivers psychiatrist-led clinically supervised opioid treatment.

 An Indian man in a kurta sitting contemplatively at a table, representing the turning point in opioid treatment